 The redesign of the physical space of our building is underwritten by the connections inspired by the moving image with and between our audience.
 With this at the forefront of our thinking, our focus is on prompting curiosity, fuelling creativity and providing opportunities for ongoing exploration.
 On entry you will encounter Edie Kurzer's curated wall of objects, Daniel Von Sturmer’s 60-screen sculptural installation Cataract (concrete) (2020) and an exciting commission at our Flinders St entrance, all connected by a living staircase.
 Designed by BKK Architects, the staircase connects the separate levels of the building but also functions as a space to dwell, converse and reflect.
 BKK’s principal Tim Black describes it as an “urban lounge room”.
 The Media Preservation Lab showcases the formerly behind-the-scenes work done by ACMI Collections and the Gandel Digital Future Labs help us deliver ambitious Education programs to a greater number of students.
 Of course our renowned cinemas and galleries remain pivotal to our identity and our connection with established and new communities of watchers, makers and players.

 Our new centrepiece exhibition The Story of the Moving Image is ACMI’s beating heart, both inside and beyond the walls of our Fed Square museum.
 It takes visitors on an immersive journey through the past, present and future of the moving image, where they make discoveries relating to moving image history, creative innovation and production, First Nations stories, the Australian screen, and the power and influence of screen and media culture.

-This experience is framed by Vicki Couzens’ multi-part beyond the gallery to a dynamic online experience artwork Yanmeeyarr (2020) which reflects on the relationship between traditional First Peoples storytelling and the contemporary moving image.
+This experience is framed by Vicki Couzens’ multi-part artwork Yanmeeyarr (2020) which reflects on the relationship between traditional First Peoples storytelling and the contemporary moving image.
 John Harvey’s mesmerising four-channel video installation Canopy (2020) sits at the centre of our exhibition and combines home videos with film to explore self-representation and the history of First Peoples on-screen.